-CONFLICTING HEALTH CONDITIONS: Housing personnel will make a reasonable effort to notify students in the residence building where the Approved or Service Animal will be located.
-Students with medical condition(s) that are affected by animal (e.g., respiratory disease, asthma, severe allergies) are asked to contact Residence Life if they have a health or safety related concern about exposure to a Service or Assistance Animal.
-The College is prepared to reasonably accommodate individuals with medical conditions which require accommodations when living in proximity to Service or Assistance Animals.
+CONFLICTING HEALTH CONDITIONS: Residential Life personnel will make a reasonable effort to notify students in the residence halls where the Service or Assistance Animal will be located.
+Students with medical condition(s) that are affected by animals (e.g., respiratory disease, asthma, severe allergies) are asked to contact Residential Life if they have a health or safety related concern about exposure to a Service or Assistance Animal.
+The College is prepared to accommodate individuals with medical conditions which require accommodation when living in proximity to Service or Assistance Animals.
 We will attempt to resolve any conflict in a timely manner.
 Staff members will consider the conflicting needs and/or accommodation requests of all persons involved.